Unleash/unleash-client-java/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.getunleash/unleash-client-java)](https://mvnrepository.com/artifact/io.getunleash/unleash-client-java)

+>  **Migrating to v10**
+>
+> If you're using `MoreOperations`, custom or fallback strategies, subscribers or bootstrapping, please see the full [migration guide](../v10_MIGRATION_GUIDE) for details.
+If you use GraalVM or Quarkus, please hold off on upgrading to v10, support is planned but not implemented.

 ## Getting started

 This section shows you how to get started quickly and explains some common configuration scenarios.
 For a full overview of Unleash configuration options, check out [the _Configuration options_ section](#configuration-options).